Smandeep1707/Ad-Hoc-Analysis-Project/README.md

 ### Repository Structure
 - SQL Queries: Contains all SQL scripts used for data analysis.
-- Presentation: The PowerPoint presentation summarizing key insights.
+- Presentation PDF : The presentation PDF summarizing key insights.